langsci/langscibook/README.md

-collectionchapter | | add chapter prefix to each contribution collectiontoclong | | more detailed table of content in edited volumes copyright | **CC-BY** \| CC-BY-ND | choice of copyright draftmode | | switch to draft mode (adds: draft stamp, indication of overlong lines, date) isbndigital | \<isbn\> | the ISBN of the digital release isbnsoftcover | \<isbn\> | the ISBN of the soft cover release isbnhardcover | \<isbn\> | the ISBN of the hard cover release noindex | | remove index newtxmath | | switch math fonts to newtxmath (**please add this**; it should be default)
+collectionchapter | | add chapter prefix to each contribution collectiontoclong | | more detailed table of content in edited volumes copyright | **CC-BY** \| CC-BY-ND | choice of copyright coverus | | prints isbnsoftcoverus instead of isbnsoftcover if output=covercreatespace draftmode | | switch to draft mode (adds: draft stamp, indication of overlong lines, date) isbndigital | \<isbn\> | the ISBN of the digital release isbnsoftcover | \<isbn\> | the ISBN of the soft cover release isbnsoftcoverus | \<isbn\> | the ISBN of the US version of soft cover release (used for distribution to US academic institutions) isbnhardcover | \<isbn\> | the ISBN of the hard cover release noindex | | remove index newtxmath | | switch math fonts to newtxmath (**please add this**; it should be default)